 Very Rev. Fr.
 Joseph Carreno SDB, a far-sighted missionary from Spain founded Sacred Heart College in the year 1951.
-It started functioning with 10 teachers and 81 students and in a short period of seven decades, it has grown into a postgraduate and research institution.
-With the view to cater to the needs of the deserving local students, the college also offers undergraduate courses and postgraduate courses in the Shft-II on self-financing basis.
-Recognizing its academic contributions, the University of Madras conferred the autonomous status on the postgraduate courses of MSW (Social Work) and M.Sc.
+It started functioning with 10 teachers and 81 students and in a short period of seven decades, it has grown into a postgraduate and research.
+With the view to cater to the needs of the deserving local students, the college also offers Undergraduate Programmes and Postgraduate Programmes in the Shift-II on self-financing basis.
+Recognizing its academic contributions, the University of Madras conferred the autonomous status on the Postgraduate Programmes of MSW (Social Work) and M.Sc.
 (Mathematics) from the academic year 1987-88.
-Subsequently, in the year 1988-89, autonomous status was conferred on the postgraduate course of M.A.
-(Economics) and on all the undergraduate courses.
-Meanwhile the Shft-II affiliated to Thiruvalluvar University, Vellore, was functioning in the non-autonomous mode.
+Subsequently, in the year 1988-89, autonomous status was conferred on the postgraduate programme of M.A.
+(Economics) and on all the Undergraduate Programmes.
+Meanwhile the Shift-II affiliated to Thiruvalluvar University, Vellore, was functioning in the non-autonomous mode.
 The College received the approval from AICTE (All India Council for Technical Education) to commence MCA programme on self-financing basis from the academic year 1998-99.In the same year, the College was accredited for the first time by NAAC with Four Stars.

 We, the community of Sacred Heart College, inspired by the love of the Heart of Jesus and fundamental human values, following the educative system of Don Bosco, are committed to the creation of an educated, ethical, and prosperous society where equality, freedom and fraternity reign by imparting higher education to poor and rural youth which enables them towards integral human development.